AdaGold/trek/README.md

 - Reading data from an API using AJAX
 - Posting data to an API using AJAX
 - Building dynamic elements on a page with jQuery
-- Using Underscore templates to simplify rendering HTML from JavaScript

 ## Description